mesosphere/marathon/src/test/scala/mesosphere/marathon/integration/README.md

 - cwd: the working directory, used to launch processes.
   Default value is .
-- zk: the url of the zookeeper instance(s).
+- zkPort: the port where a local zookeeper is started Default 2183
-  Default is zk://localhost:2181/test.
 - master: the url of the mesos master to connect from marathon.
   Default is local.
 - mesosLib: the path to the native mesos library.
 This parameter will only take effect,